Education and Sports

 31st January 2019 – A seminar in collaboration with Aston Business School was held on ‘Enhancing links between businesses in the West Midlands and China’.
 The speakers were Prof Yingqi Wei, Prof Jun Du.
 Angela Huang and Bill Good.

 25th June 2019 – Aston Business School, in association with CWM 2020 and Birmingham China Business Forum, will host a half day conference on ‘Roads to China: Developing strategies for building effective relationships with China’.
-Andy Street, the Mayor of the West Midlands Combined Authority is the keynote speaker.
-Other involved institutions include University of Birmingham, Warwick University and Birmingham City University.
+Andy Street, the Mayor of the West Midlands Combined Authority, Liam Byrne and Beverley Nielsen are keynote speakers.
+Other involved institutions include University of Birmingham, Warwick University, Birmingham City University and Wolverhampton University.

 Centre for Cultural and Media Policy Studies, Warwick University